mnstrspeed/remotewakeupservice/README.md

 Remote Wake-Up Service lets you set up a link that triggers the alarm on your Android phone from anywhere in the world.
-Includes some pretty useless features like a map that shows the location from which your link was visited (based on MaxMind's GeoIP database).
+Includes some pretty useless features like a map that shows the location from which your link was visited (based on MaxMind's GeoIP database) and the browser/platform that was used.

 Installation
 ------------